And what that means for your carpets

 Let's say you have a 3-bedroom home in the suburbs.
-Living room, hallway, two bedrooms you actually use.
-Maybe 600–700 square feet of carpet worth cleaning.
+Living room, hallway, two bedrooms you actually use — around 600–700 square feet of carpet worth cleaning.

 Here's what renting actually costs: